 Due to the risks associated with needlestick injuries, employers must follow strict guidelines concerning handling of needles and other sharp instruments and training of employees who work with these materials.

 Hepatitis C: This is a serious virus that can be transmitted via a needlestick.
 No current Hepatitis C vaccine exists, and it can be a devastating lifelong illness primarily affecting liver function.
 Risk of infection from a needlestick is approximately 1.8%.

 Hepatitis B: Although a vaccine for Hepatitis B exists, it can still be transmitted during a needlestick.
 Risk estimates for healthcare workers vary from 1 to 40%, with most studies stating the risk is about 30%.
 This disease can either be acute and include vomiting, jaundice, and occasionally death, or can be a chronic inflammation of the liver, associated with an increased risk for liver cancer.

 HIV: There is relatively little risk of getting HIV or AIDS from a needlestick, since common protocol includes starting anti-retroviral medication immediately.
 Still, with a risk of 0.3%, it is important to consider.
 HIV and AIDS are usually a chronic disease that can be treated with intensive medication, but never cured.

 Other pathogens have been transmitted during needlesticks, including syphilis, malaria, and tuberculosis.

 If you suffered a needlestick on the job and contracted an illness, it may be appropriate to seek workers’ compensation benefits.
-For assistance with your claim, contact the Raleigh workplace injury lawyers of the Law Office of Sam Scudder, at 919-851-3311 today to discuss your options with a qualified and caring attorney.
+For assistance with your claim, contact the Morehead City workplace injury lawyers of the Law Office of Sam Scudder, at 919-851-3311 today to discuss your options with a qualified and caring attorney.